cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-programs.rst

 The configure method is similar to the one found in Flows and Applications.
 It defines the name and description of the MapReduce.
-You can also specify Datasets to be used as input or output for the program, and resources (memory and virtual cores) used by the Mappers and Reducers.
+You can also specify Datasets to be used as input or output and resources (memory and virtual cores) used by the Mappers and Reducers.

 The ``beforeSubmit()`` method is invoked at runtime, before the